strmprivacy/docs/docs/03-quickstart/05-ccd/03-aws-marketplace/01-byol.md

 ## Step 2: Setup a Kubernetes cluster with AWS EKS

-One of the pre-requisites for the STRM Privacy Data Plane is an operational Kubernetes cluster.
+One of the prerequisites for the STRM Privacy Data Plane is an operational Kubernetes cluster.
 If you don't have an EKS cluster yet, please follow the instructions on how to setup an EKS cluster in the [AWS EKS getting started guide](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html).